fed-v/nuxt3-supabase-authentication/README.md

 SUPABASE_KEY=<your_supabase_key>
 ```

-6. Connect our login form to Supabase
+6. Connect your login form to Supabase

 In `pages/login.vue`: